gabrielmougard/api.video/README.md

 # Personal projects to showcase for api.video tech talks

-* `Quompressor` : an image compressor that leverage the `Quad tree` AST (Rust codebase to also illustrate the language and still have an interesting image/video compression-based project)
+* `Quompressor` : an image compressor that leverage image segmentation techniques (like qtree AST and color quantization).
+  This project is a Rust codebase to illustrate the language capabilities in the context of an internal tech talk.
+While being a tech talk, we still want to talk about image/video compression-based project.